lilya2148/lilya2148.github.io/On Writing/_posts/2025-04-31-writing-advice.md

 ​9.
 Discard the Program when you feel like it—but go back to it next day.
 Concentrate.
 Narrow down.
 Exclude.​ ​10.
 Forget the books you want to write.
 Think only of the book you are writing.
 ​11.
 Write first and always.
 Painting, music, friends, cinema, all these come afterwards.

-ART is making order out of chaos.
-Taking two ideas, and putting them together in a different way.

-Things to try:
-1) Get things out of your way that is distracting...
-Bic pen + yellow legal pad pages x 10 days.
-All the episodes of Seinfield were written on legal paper.
-2) A delight a day, written by hand